-political and geopolitical importance for China.
+Our first selected case contradicts this prevailing narrative.
+China COSCO Shipping Holding Corporation (COSCO Holding), is a subsidiary of COSCO Shipping Group, which is a quintessential national champion with enormous economic, political and geopolitical importance for China.
 The COSCO Shipping Group is the largest dry bulk carrier in China and one of the largest dry bulk shipping operators in the world.
-154 It is also China's largest liner carrier and one of China's best-known brands.
-155 The COSCO Shipping Group has been integral in China's controversial BRI and firms within the group were sanctioned by the United States government several years ago for breaching the United States sanctions against Iran.
-156 More recently, the COSCO Shipping Group has collaborated with some of China's tech giants to develop blockchain technology for the shipping industry.
-157 In this respect, the COSCO Shipping Group is among the most politically important and economically powerful companies in China.
+It is also China's largest liner carrier and one of China's best-known brands.
+It is also China's largest liner carrier and one of China's best-known brands.
+It is also China's Group has been integral in China's controversial BRI and firms within the group were sanctioned by the United States government several years ago for breaching the United States sanctions against Iran.
+If More recently, the COSCO Shipping Group has collaborated with some of China's tech giants to develop blockchain technology for the shipping industry.
+If In this respect, the COSCO Shipping Group is among the most politically important and economically powerful companies in China.

-Based on a conventional Western perspective, it would seem unthinkable that retail investors would organize online to conduct a successful shareholder activist campaign against a core company within the COSCO Shipping Group - but, as has been widely reported in China, this is precisely what happened.
-Less than a year after "Roaring Kitty" became (in)famous in the United States for launching a retail investor revolution on an online forum called Wallstreetbets, an anonymous investor, nicknamed "Legend of the Red Scarf" (LRS), used the online forum "snowball" [雪球] to launch a shareholder activist campaign against COSCO Holding.
-158
+Based on a conventional Western perspective, it would seem unthinkable that retail investors would organize online to conduct a successful shareholder activist campaign against a core company within the COSCO Shipping Group-but, as has been widely reported in China, this is precisely what happened.
+Less than a year after "Roaring Kitty" became (in)famous in the United States for launching a retail investor revolution on an online forum called